vinodkumarhs1962/skinspire_V2/Project_docs/Database setup and testing/Database opertions guide.md

-This comprehensive set of commands should cover most database management needs for the SkinSpire HMS project.
+This comprehensive set of commands should cover most database management needs for the Skinspire HMS project.